google/disapproved-ads-auditor/README.md

 ## What is it?

-A tool to collect all disapproved apps (excluding ads with policy non critical topics from "non_critical_topics.json") in order to avoid account suspension.
+A tool to collect all disapproved apps in order to avoid account suspension.

+TIP: There is an exclusion sub-string list.
+Meaning topics which contains on or more of the terms from this list will be considered not dangerous and won’t be removed.
+You can adjust the list as you wish.

+TIP: Excluding ads with policy non critical topics from [non_critical_topics.json](https://github.com/google/bowling-compliance-ads-remover/blob/main/src/excluded_topics_substrings.json))

 Possible actions:
 - Only audit the ads